Barnes Primary School Principles for Assessment

 - A phonics (sound-letter correspondence) check near the end of Year 1

 - A teacher assessment at the end of Key Stage 1 in mathematics, reading and writing, informed by pupils’ scores in externally-set, but internally-marked, tests.
-Children’s writing assessment will be partly informed by a grammar, punctuation and spelling test.
+Children’s writing assessments will be partly informed by a grammar, punctuation and spelling test.
 There will also be teacher assessments of pupil performance in speaking and listening and science

 - National SATs tests at the end of Key Stage 2 in: mathematics; reading; grammar, punctuation and spelling; along with a teacher assessment of mathematics, reading, writing and science.